-On November 7, all vaccinators participating in the November 10-11 drive were required to attend training at one of three separate central locations in Lahore.
-In a two hour session, they were trained on the smartphone vaccination application and its correct use.

-Independent of treatment status, vaccinators were also trained on the intertemporal bonus contracts and the process by which allocations were made and submitted.
-Hence, both Advance and Immediate vaccinators were given identical training and information on how to submit their allocations.
-Additionally, vaccinators with different interest rates were given identical information.
+On November 7, all vaccinators participating in the November 10-11 drive received two hours of training at one of three locations in central Lahore on using the monitoring features of the smartphone application.
+Both Advance and Immediate vaccinators were given identical training on the intertemporal bonus contracts and the process by which allocations were made and submitted.

-24Specifically, subjects are divided into terciles by this measure, with a roughly even number in each bin being assigned to the tailoring and to the control condition.
+&lt;sup>26Specifically, subjects are divided into terciles by this measure, with a roughly even number in each bin being assigned to the tailoring and to the control condition.

-At the end of the training, vaccinators assigned to Advance decision were asked to select their allocations.
-The decision screen for this group was activated and their allocations were recorded.
+At the end of the training, vaccinators assigned to Advance decision were asked to select their allocations by using the page on their smartphone application.
 Assistance was available from training staff for those who required it.
-Vaccinators assigned to Immediate decision were told they would select their allocations on Monday morning before beginning work.
-The decision screen for this group was activated on Monday morning and their allocations were recorded.
+Vaccinators assigned to Immediate decision were told they would select their allocations using their smartphone application on Monday morning before beginning work.
 A hotline number was provided if assistance was required for those in the Immediate condition.